-The Caltrans Parolee Work Crew Program is a partnership between the California Department of Corrections and Rehabilitation (CDCR), the Department of Transportation (Caltrans), the Butte County Office of Education (BCOE), San Bernardino Community College District (SBCCD) and the City of Oakland (GSW) to provide transitional employment through litter abatement services for Caltrans.
+The Caltrans Parolee Work Crew Program is a partnership between the California Department of Corrections and Rehabilitation (CDCR), the Department of Transportation (Caltrans), the Butte County Office of Education (BCOE), San Bernardino Community College District (SBCCD) and the City of Oakland Golden State Works (GSW).
+This program provides transitional employment through litter abatement services for Caltrans.

-The GSW Program provides life skills education, employment preparation, transitional employment, permanent job placement and appropriate case management, and retention services.
-Each parolee that completes the first five (5) day portion of Life Skills Education (LSE) is placed into transitional employment on a Caltrans work crew for up to 90 working days.
-Parolees work 4 days per week on the work crew, and on the fifth day focus on employment and job placement services.
+The GSW Program provides life skills education, employment preparation, transitional employment, permanent job placement, appropriate case management, and employment retention services.
+Each parolee that completes the first five-day portion of Life Skills Education is also placed into transitional employment on a Caltrans work crew for up to 90 working days.
+Parolees work four days per week on the work crew, and on the fifth day focus on employment and job placement services.
 Job referral and retention services continue for up to 12 months.

-Parolees attending a DRC, have completed a job readiness assessment, and be legally and physically able to work on transitional job sites may be referred for enrollment by the Parole Agent of Record via CDCR form 1502, Activity Report.
+Parolees attending a BCOE and SBCCD DRCs who have completed a job readiness assessment, and legally and physically able to work on transitional job sites may be referred for enrollment by the Parole Agent of Record via CDCR form 1502, Activity Report.

 Rehabilitative programs are the best way for an offender to be prepared for success upon release.
 The link below explains this process with an easy-to-follow diagram

 See Technology Solutions for more information.

 Technology has opened the door to more educational opportunities while simultaneously reducing government spending.
 Below is a list of technology initiatives at CDCR.

 See Rehabilitative Program Videos for DRP program information and general insight of CDCR's offender rehabilitation.